overviewer/Minecraft-Overviewer-Addons/PlayerMarkers/README.md

 5.)
 If you havn't already: Copy the plugins directory to the root of your bukkit enabled server directory.

+6.)
+Make sure the world in your overviewer config file is the same that will be output by the bukkit plugin.
+By default this is the world's folder name.
+You can check this by determining the world that is listed in the markers.json file after running your server with the bukkit file.
+Whatever world shows up in the markers.json is the name that must be definned in the config.py for Overviewer.

+`markers.json`

+    [{"timestamp":"20120418 01:42:27","id":4,"z":9,"msg":"pironic","y":64.0,"world":"1_2_vanilla","x":22},
+     {"timestamp":"20120418 21:45:39","id":4,"z":-201,"msg":"Notch","y":68.0,"world":"world","x":118}]

+`config.py`

+    worlds["1_2_vanilla"] = "/home/minecraft/1_2_vanilla"
+    worlds["world"] = "E:/cc"

+You can read more on this here: [http://dev.bukkit.org/.../world-name-mapping/](http://dev.bukkit.org/server-mods/mapmarkers/pages/world-name-mapping/)

 Sample
 -------